 Select this function from the INFO menu to display your instantaneous fuel economy.
-This will display your fuel economy as a Bar Graph ranging from \bigvee poor economy to \(\bigsim \) excellent economy.
+This will display your fuel economy as a bar graph ranging from ∇ poor economy to \triangle excellent economy.

-MPG ♦■■■■■ ↑
+MPG ▼■■■■■■ ↑ 000000 m; 000.0

 Your vehicle must be moving to calculate instantaneous fuel economy.
-When your vehicle is not moving, this function shows \bigvee , one or no bars illuminated.
+When your vehicle is not moving, this function shows \blacktriangledown , one or no bars illuminated.
 Instantaneous fuel economy cannot be reset.